Mohsen Manesh

 Biography

-Prior to joining Oregon Law, Professor Manesh was an associate attorney in the Seattle office of Davis Wright Tremaine LLP.
-At Davis Wright Tremaine, Professor Manesh practiced in the areas of corporate finance and business transactions, representing a variety of clients ranging from small, venture-backed start-ups to publicly traded corporations.
+Prior to joining Oregon Law, Professor Manesh was an attorney in the Seattle office of Davis Wright Tremaine LLP.
+His practice focused on corporate finance and business transactions, representing clients ranging from small, venture-backed start-ups to publicly traded corporations.

 Professor Manesh earned his undergraduate degree in industrial engineering summa cum laude from the University of Arkansas and his law degree magna cum laude from Georgetown University, where he was named Order of the Coif.
 While at Georgetown, Professor Manesh served as notes editor for the Georgetown Journal of Legal Ethics.
 As a student, his writing was awarded first place in the Journal of Business and Securities Law's Elliot A. Spoon Business Law Writing Competition, honorable mention in the American Bar Association's Mendes Hershman Student Writing Competition and recognized with the St. Thomas More Award from the Georgetown Journal of Legal Ethics.

-Abandoned and Split But Never Reversed: Borak and Federal Court Derivative Litigation (forthcoming 2023) (co-authored with Joseph A. Grundfest).
+Abandoned and Split But Never Reversed: Borak and Federal Court Derivative Litigation, 78 Bus.
+Law.
+1047 (2023) (co-authored with Joseph A. Grundfest).

 The Corporate Contract and the Internal Affairs Doctrine, 71 Am.
 U. L. Rev. 501 (2021).